Vitens/DBM/README.md

 Module Module1
     Public Sub Main
         Dim _DBM As New DBM
-        Dim _PISDK As PISDK.PISDK=New PISDK.PISDK
+        Dim _PISDK As New PISDK.PISDK
         Dim s,e As DateTime
         Dim r As New DBMResult
-        Dim PD As DBMPointDriver=New DBMPointDriver(_PISDK.Servers("sr-16635").PIPoints("ACE-FR-Deelbalansgebied-Leeuwarden-levering"))
+        Dim PD As DBMPointDriver(_PISDK.Servers("sr-16635").PIPoints("ACE-FR-Deelbalansgebied-Leeuwarden-levering"))
         s=New DateTime(2013,3,12)
         e=DateAdd("d",1,s)
         Do While s<e